evmar/retrowin32/doc/comparison.md

 To begin with, retrowin32 is relatively immature and cannot execute most programs.

-If you are just looking to Windows software, I recommend instead using:
+If you are just looking to run Windows software, I recommend instead using:

 - on x86 hardware: [Wine](https://www.winehq.org/)
 - on non-x86 hardware: [qemu](https://www.qemu.org/)